slior/adrflow/README.md

 The `init` command creates a `.adr` file in the ADR directory. _Don't move or rename this file_.
 This file also contains configuration for the tool.
 At the moment it includes only the path to the editor that will be launched when writing an ADR.
 It's a simple properties file with a single property: `editor` which should have the full path to the text editor of you liking.

+Starting from version 0.3.0, you can also specify a file called `local.adr` right next to `.adr` which will be used to override the properties in `.adr`.
+This enables team to share configuration (through the source control system) in the `.adr`, while still allowing every developer to specify his own properties, e.g. different editor.
+Note that it's advisable you don't commit the `local.adr` file, so it will not interefere with other team members' overriden properties.
+Add it to `.gitignore`/`.svnignore` or whatever other method your VCS uses.

 ### Creating a New ADR
 Creating a new ADR is done simply with the `new` command, followed by the title: